Skip left navigation

 Men with breast cancer usually have lumps that can be felt.
 Treatment can help men with breast cancer, and survival rates for men and women are similar.
 Yet breast cancer in men often is diagnosed at a later stage, when the cancer may be harder to treat.
 Men who find a lump should see a doctor right away.

 "What's my risk of breast cancer?" is a question many women ask their doctors.
 Doctors have tools to help estimate a woman's personal risk.
-Most women who get breast cancer have no known risk factors besides age.
+Some women who get breast cancer have no known risk factors besides age.
 Many women with one or more risk factors never get breast cancer.
 So it's impossible to know who will actually get breast cancer.

 Factors that affect a woman's risk of breast cancer include: